Rodolfo Pizarro: Guadalajara

-In December 2016, Pachuca announced Pizarro was transferred to Guadalajara for a reported $15 million, in a deal that saw Víctor Guzmán go the other way, permanently joining Pachuca.
+In December 2016, Pachuca announced the transfer of Pizarro to Guadalajara in a deal reportedly worth up to $15 million, which also involved Víctor Guzmán permanently joining Pachuca.
 On 7 January 2017, Pizarro made his debut against Club Universidad Nacional, playing the whole match in which Guadalajara won 2–1.
 A week later, Pizarro scored his first goal for Guadalajara against Monterrey from a long range shot, the game ended 2–2.

 In April, Guadalajara won the Clausura Copa MX final against Morelia.
 The following month, Pizarro would prove to be vital during the Clausura championship, managing to score in the first leg of the final against Tigres UANL as Guadalajara would go on to win the title, finishing an eleven-year-long drought of league titles.
 As a result, Guadalajara won their first Double since the 1969–70 season.